-The aryl hydrocarbon receptor (AhR) is responsible for helping cell growth and response to outside factors that test the body’s immune system response.
-AhRs are necessary for cell differentiation and growth in various organ systems to keep homeostasis.
-AhRs are important and necessary in promoting a healthy lifestyle away from disease and infection due to outside forces.
+The aryl hydrocarbon receptor (AhR) is responsible for supporting cell growth and immune system response to outside threats, especially environmental pollutants.
+AhRs are necessary for cell differentiation and growth in various organ systems.
 Keep reading to learn the roles of AhR and factors that activate/block it.

 Both AhR and its partner, aryl hydrocarbon nuclear translocator, are associated with how an organism responds to environmental contaminants, mostly man-made ones.
-However, current research has determined different physiological roles that AhRs participate in when the body is at homeostasis (R).
+However, current research has determined different physiological roles that AhRs plays in the absence of contaminants .

 The Roles of the Aryl Hydrocarbon Receptor